2024 admission cycle

-Our Creative Interactions Lab is seeking ambitious students.
-We focus on deformable interactions and wearables, creating deformable prototypes and investigating various interaction styles.
-Our projects relate to a variety of topics including healthcare, rehabilitation, accessibility, games, digital art.
+Our Creative Interactions Lab is seeking curious and ambitious students.
+We focus on wearables and accessibility research, creating wearable, deformable, and e-textile prototypes, investigating various interaction styles, and co-designing with persons with disabilities to address their needs.
+Our projects relate to a variety of topics including accessibility, rehabilitation, games, digital art.

 We are always open to new project ideas, but interested students should familiarize themselves with the research of this lab.